MythForce Review – Saturday Morning Carnage with 80s Nostalgia

 Saturday mornings meant one thing if you were growing up in the 80s:: the joy of watching classic cartoons.
 80s kids would immerse themselves in the worlds of heroes like He-Man, ThunderCats, and Dungeons and Dragons.
 “MythForce,” a cooperative rogue-lite dungeon crawler, aims to capture that very essence.

 You embark on a quest to defeat the evil vampire lord, Deadalus.
 Choosing from four typical fantasy heroes, you battle your way through dungeons.
-The game is split into nine episodes, lasting around 30 to 45 minutes each.
+The game is split into nine episodes, lasting around 30 to 45 minutes.
 If you fall to Deadalus’ forces, you’ll have to start from scratch.

 The first-person combat in “MythForce” is easy to grasp, despite its cartoony cel-shaded presentation.
 However, the gameplay is challenging.
 Unfortunately, much of the challenge comes from the poorly executed “Energy Point” (EP) system.
 Nearly every action in the game consumes EP, resulting in frustrating breaks in combat.
 While this system prevents mindless hacking and slashing, it does chip away at the overall gaming experience.

 The perks and permanent upgrades feel like necessities rather than enhancements.
-The exception to this being the rare orbs that upgrade abilities, adding new effects and utility.
+The exception to this is the rare orbs that upgrade abilities, adding new effects and utility.

 The game shines as a cooperative multiplayer despite its shortcomings.
 However, matchmaking and difficulty scaling may not always seem logical.
 There is a sense of randomness and inconsistency in the difficulty structure.